 A Band with Built-In Hate: The Who from Pop Art to Punk by Peter Stanfield (2021)

-The story of The Who, a band that stared out as The Detours and the High Numbers, is probably the best example of a group that combined an innovative stage show that incorporated ideas borrowed from art theory with a strong dialogue directed at a style-minded fan base and consumer culture.
+The story of The Who, a band that started out as The Detours and the High Numbers, is probably the best example of a group that combined an innovative stage show that incorporated ideas borrowed from art theory with a strong dialogue directed at a style-minded fan base and consumer culture.
 “Across The Who’s first […]

 Ready Steady Go!: The Weekend Starts Here … by Andy Neill (2020)